To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 The best way to support the fireproofing and protect the contents from the steam released is a fully welded steel inner shell.
 The shells hold the fireproofing material in place even if it completely crumbles.
 Steel is the most expensive material in safes, so gun safe manufactures love to cut corners with thinner steel and non-continuous welds (more on this in a later article).
 If they’re not willing to put decent steel and welds in the outer layer, adding another steel layer to the inside of the walls is not going to happen.

-A less effective but second option is gypsum fireproofing with fiberglass mesh reinforcement.
+Gypsum fireproofing with fiberglass mesh reinforcement is a step up from regular drywall, although of course less effective than a steel liner.
 Even as the gypsum crumbles in a fire, the fiberglass mesh will hold it somewhat in place.
 Some “higher end” gun safes come with this option, but it is still a paltry substitute to real fireproofing.

 Because the gypsum drywall offers virtually no structural support to the gun safe, support beams, gussets, and other structures must be added to support the weight of the gun safe and its contents.
 These structures transmit heat directly from the outside of the gun safe to the interior.